- In premodern epistemology, all warrants rely on a correspondence epistemology: the assumption that the truth of declarations is publicly accessible.

-The working title for my book was Tangled Terms because I was interested in showing how our most common words, the ones we barely notice as they leave our lips or fall on our ears, have meanings that we simply cannot define any more.
-I finally used three of those terms in my title and as the title of this blog simply because these are the words all of our declarative sentences claim to be about.
+The working title for my first book was Tangled Terms because I was interested in showing how our most common words, the ones we barely notice as they leave our lips or fall on our ears, have meanings that we simply cannot define any more.
+I finally used three of those terms in my title and as the title of this website simply because these are the words all of our declarative sentences claim to be about.
 But as their meanings now depend entirely on the mode of warrant we use to validate them, we enter into a thicket of incomprehensibility almost as soon as we make our declarations.
 Allow me to illustrate using these three terms so central to our understanding of our world.

-Speaking of values, the role of goodness claims also resonates quite differently for the correspondentist and the coherentist.
 We all use “goodness” in three different senses: utility, quality, and morality (see “What Do We Mean by ‘Good’?”).
-Utility often structures the coherentist value system, though we should temper that generality by the observation that the rules of the virtual circle are idiosyncractic.
-Still, coherentism is certainly congruent with the classical utilitarian argument of David Hume and Jeremy Bentham, one that was polished by the pragmatist American philosophers of the early twentieth century.
+Utility often structures the coherentist value system, though we should temper that generality by the observation that the rules of the virtual circle are idiosyncratic.
+Still, coherentism is certainly congruent with the classical utilitarian argument of recent centuries (see “Three Moral Systems“).
+Thanks to the postmodern revolution of the twentieth century, utilitarianism has been simplified and privatized by the pragmatist American philosophers of the early twentieth century (see “The Problem of Moral Pragmatism”).
 What is useful is good, and only the individual can contextualize utility in each unique situation.
 Some interesting challenges to that warrant arise when the correspondentist challenges the personalized notion of utility.
-The doctor who recommends the medicine that the patient distrusts or the jury member who disregards the judge’s instructions in favor of a gut feeling might exemplify this conflict.
+The doctor who recommends the medicine the patient distrusts or the jury member who disregards the judge’s instructions in favor of a gut feeling might exemplify this conflict.
 The issue of quality is easier.
 If you think the quality of a thing is a matter of personal opinion, you are a coherentist, particularly if in the next breath you proclaim your own opinion the equal of anyone else’s.
 But so steeped are we in postmodernism that you might now be asking, “If quality isn’t a matter of opinion, what else can it be?”
 That is an excellent challenge to the correspondentist, who must face what is called the problem of specification in all matters of quality.
 For where in the thing does its “goodness” reside?
 What makes a good novel, a good movie, a good speech?
 Correspondence requires something in reality for a judgment of quality to correspond to, and what could that be?
 If an answer can’t be found, correspondentists must cede the field of quality to those who find the “facts” of their own taste sufficient warrant for their opinions of quality.
-And of morality too, for the problem of specification is, if anything, more apparent in issues of moral goodness than in any other judgment we make.
-Exactly what makes something good in the common reality we all share?
-If correspondentists cannot answer that question, all judgments of goodness are matters of taste or culture.
-Remember that the strongest truth test of correspondence, empiricism, is helpless in questions of moral judgment.
-Can one reason out moral goodness?
-Can one be an expert in the subject?
-What about authority?
+And of morality too, for the problem of specification is, if anything, more apparent in issues of moral goodness than in any other judgment we make (see “What Do We Mean by ‘Morality’?“).
+Exactly what makes something good in the reality we all share?
+If correspondentists cannot answer that question, all judgments of goodness must be taken to be matters of taste or culture.
+It is not helpful that the strongest truth test of correspondence, empiricism, is helpless in questions of moral judgment (see “The Limits of Empirical Science”).
+Can one be an expert in the subject (see “Expertise”)?
+Can authority specify it as a divine command (see “Authority, Trust, and Knowledge“)?
 Can experience be our best teacher in such matters and, more importantly, would experience teach the same lesson to all?
 If none of these warrants provide a satisfactory answer, moral goodness becomes a matter of personal taste or cultural influence.
-And that is what the coherence virtual circle is all about (see “Is Goodness Real?“).
+And that is what the coherence virtual circle is really all about (see “Is Goodness Real?“).

 That leaves questions of beauty, and here correspondence faces the stiffest of headwinds.
-Does it really make any sense at all that aesthetics, art, and beauty correspond to anything in the world, that our appreciation for such things is somehow objective, or maybe that it should be?
+Does it really make any sense at all that aesthetics, art, and beauty correspond to anything in the world, that our appreciation for such things is somehow objective, or maybe that it should be (see “Three Portraits“)?
 Doesn’t it seem much more likely that the only thing our sense of aesthetics corresponds to is our own experience, our own tastes, or perhaps our culture’s?
 Does it make any sense at all to claim, as correspondentists must, that some works of art are simply more beautiful than others, that some production of human craft is art and another is not and that your own opinions on such matters must give way to someone else’s judgment?
 Doesn’t it make more sense—or perhaps I should say, doesn’t it feel more natural—to say that beauty lies in the eye of the beholder, that art is good if I like it and not good if I don’t?
 Coherentists may confidently hold up their virtual circle, regardless of what binds it together, and proclaim that they know what they like, and they like to call that “art.”